rdeneau/commitji/README.md

 - `build` and `ci` can be included
   - in the `<scope>` of the `chore` prefix, e.g. `chore(build): ⬆️ bump dependencies`
   - in the `#description`, e.g. `chore: 🐛 fix CI build`
-- `style`:
+- `style` is confusing and not needed:
-  - means usually a change in the code style.
-But it's what `refactor` is for.
+  - When it means a change in the code style, we can use `refactor` instead.
-  - sometimes used for a change in the UI style.
-In this case, it is rather a `feat` or a `fix`, depending on the context.
+  - When it's used for a change in the UI style, it's probably rather a `feat` or a `fix` that you can complement with an UI emoji:
+    - `dizzy    :` 💫 Add or update animations and transitions.
+    - `iphone   :` 📱 Work on responsive design.
+    - `lipstick :` 💄 Change the UI visually but not it's behaviour.

 ### Emoji